Collage in three dimensions:

 I have coined the term “collapsible collage” for this, my most recent body of work in progress.
 More to come.

-Construction and destruction…distressed layers evoke frescoes, ruins, landscapes, fortresses, villas.
-A paper Pompeii.
+In these constructions layers evoke frescoes, ruins, landscapes, fortresses, villas.

 Collages in the loosest sense in that there are paper elements but no adhesive involved.
 Sumi ink and bristol paper.